-Meandering along the banks of The Lagoons, once the main channel of the Pioneer River, the gardens Stage 1 officially opened in May 2003 - Stage 2 opened in July 2006 and with the botanic themed playgarden "Under the Banyan" opened in September 2006 - there's a lot to see in such a new garden.
+Meandering along the banks of The Lagoons, once the main channel of the Pioneer River, the gardens Stage 1 officially opened in May 2003 - Stage 2 opened in July 2006 and with the botanic themed playgarden "Under the Banyan" opened in September 2006 - there's a lot to see in the Gardens.

 Here the tropical and subtropical communities of Australia intermingle to create a diverse and interesting landscape - and a fun and relaxing place to visit.
 The gardens have been planned to interpret many of the natural physical features of this part of Queensland, with spectacular landform representations accessed by a system of pathways, ramps and bridges.
 Boardwalks span sections of the lagoon to allow close interpretation of wetland species and newly-created wildlife habitats.
 The diverse cultural heritage of the city will also be celebrated in specialised gardens displaying the plants of the South Sea Islands, Aboriginal cultures, Torres Strait Islands, and Maltese inspired landscapes.

 Nature offers us her hidden gifts in the forms of scents and smells - some delicate - some strong!
-In spring and early summer - our distinctive Cassia javanica - Java Shower Trees - belie their pretty form with a perfume rich, earthy and deep - and quite acrid.
 Discover strong and powerful scents beside the sugar cane wall sculpture and in the orientation garden by rubbing the leaves of Plectranthus - granticola and parviflorus and enjoy the citrus oils eminating from the Lemon Myrtle hedge - Backhousia citriodora backing the Malta and Japan Garden lawns.

 But there are other pleasures too!
 From the 'memory' smell of a freshly cut lawn, catching a wafting summer breeze laden with the sweet smell of Mock Orange - Murraya - even the delicious smell of your picnic lunch outdoors.
 Smell adds to your gardens visit in so many ways.